1985 saw only a few changes in terms of conference and team changes.

 The seasons of 1982 through 1985 presented a bizarre scenario in the Missouri Valley Conference.
 Some teams were classified as I-A (Tulsa and Wichita State) while others were classified as I-AA (Drake, Illinois State, Indiana State, Southern Illinois, and West Texas A&M).
 We decided to stay true to the classifications at the time with those considered I-AA showing up on the list for 1985.

 To make matters a bit more confusing Illinois State and Southern Illinois were part of both the Gateway Conference AND the Missouri Valley Conference.
 However, both were still considered I-AA programs.

-Villanova restarted its program for 1985 and was classified as an I-AA independent.
+Villanova restarted its program in 1985 and was classified as an I-AA independent.
 Akron was not in the NCAA handbook.